Vanitcode/Predictive-model-neural-networks/README.md

-# Price prediction problem using neural networks.
+# Price prediction model using neural networks.

 The aim is to predict the price of AirBnb rooms using all the features available in the dataset.
 This leads to a problem with two inputs data (numeric and image) that we are going to try to solve using Deep Learning techniques.
 The following image summarizes the architecture to be developed.